-Pork Stroganoff is quick, creamy, comfort food with a lighter twist.
-Ground pork combines with buttery mushrooms and sweet apples in a tangy sour cream sauce.
+This easy Pork Stroganoff recipe is quick, creamy, comfort food with a lighter twist.
+Tender pork combines with buttery mushrooms and sweet apples in a tangy sour cream sauce.

 Several years ago, I created a recipe for pork meatballs to serve over buttered noodles.
-The dish has a sweet and savory flavor with a creamy apple cider gravy.
+The dish has a sweet and savory flavor with a creamy sauce that includes hard apple cider.
 Those meatballs have a cult following amongst some of my friends.
-I decided to eliminate the step of making meatballs and recreate that basic recipe into this scrumptious Pork Stroganoff.
+I decided to eliminate the step of making meatballs and recreate that basic recipe into this delicious and creamy Pork Stroganoff.
 Usually I think of traditional stroganoff as cold weather comfort food.
 But I think this variation is perfect for going into Spring.
 My pork stroganoff has a short, simple list of ingredients.
 Your whole family is going to love it!

 What is Pork Stroganoff?